 \section{Conclusion}

 Built on deep learning BSDE solvers, we propose a novel deep learning method for solving the McKean-Vlasov forward-backward stochastic differential equations, which have been frequently used in mean-field control problems and mean-field games.
 Specifically, we can compute the general cases when the mean-field interactions depend on full distributions, not only on expectation or other moments.
-We prove that the convergence of the proposed method is free of the curse of dimensionality by using the generalized maximum mean discrepancy metric \cite{han2021class}.
+We prove that the convergence of the proposed method is free of the curse of dimensionality by using a class of integral probability metrics \cite{han2021class}.
 The proved theorem shows the advantage of the method in high dimensions.
 We then derived a mean-field game of the well-known Cucker-Smale model, with the cost depending on the full distribution of the forward process.
 The numerical results are nicely in line with the model's intuition.
 In the future, we plan to study numerical algorithms for MV-FBSDEs where the dependence of $\mc{L}(X_t)$ is not by the integral form, but via $f(X_t)$ where $f(\cdot)$ is the density or cumulative distribution function of the forward process $X_t$.
 This is motivated by the famous beach towel mean-field game \cite{lions2007theorie}.
 Another plan is to extend the algorithm to MV-FBSDEs in a random environment, corresponding to mean-field control and game problems with a common noise.